Embedding Stacked Polytopes on a Polynomial-Size Grid: The embedding algorithm

-Assume now that the invariant holds for all trees of height less then $k$.
-We can now balance the \fws of any tree of depth $k$ as follows.
-Let the heavy path incident to the root be $h$.
+We continue with the induction step.
+Assume that the claim holds for all trees with hpd-height less then $k$.
+We can now balance the \fws of any tree of hpd-depth $k$ as follows (see also Fig.~\ref{fig:balance} for an illustration): Let the heavy path incident to the root be $h$.
 The subtrees connected to $h$ via a light edge have all depth less than $k$.
-For these subtrees we use our inductions hypothesis and (recursively) determine the corresponding face weights and propagate these weights to $h$.
-If a subtree is a single leaf it will be assigned with a \fw of one.
+For these subtrees we use our induction hypothesis and (recursively) determine the corresponding face weights and propagate these weights to $h$.
+If a subtree is a single leaf it will be assigned with a \fw of~1.
 We are left with balancing the nodes of $h$.
-So let $v$ be a node on $h$ with $u^+_v$ being its light edge children with the largest \fw.
-We will now make all the other light children of $v$ as ``heavy'' as $u_v^+$.
-To do so, we determine the difference $\delta$ between the \fw of $u^+_v$ and the \fw of some other child of $v$ that we name $u$.
+So let $v$ be a node on $h$ and let $u^+_v$ be one of its light edge children with the largest \fw.
+We will now make each light child $u\neq u_v^+ $ as ``heavy'' as $u_v^+$.
+To do so, we determine the difference $\delta$ between the \fw of $u^+_v$ and the \fw of~$u$.
 Next, we increase the \fw of every node on the heavy path with top node $u$ by $\delta$.
 Notice that this keeps the \fws in the subtree rooted at $u$ balanced.
 To make the updates consistent we also increase the \fw on $h$ from $v$ to its root by $\delta$.
-We continue with the other children of $u$ in the same fashion and then repeat this for every $v$ on $h$.
-Note that with this strategy we might have increased the weights, such that for some vertex $v$ on $h$ the \fw of a light edge children is larger than the \fw of its heavy edge children.
-To ``repair'' this, we increase the \fw of every node on $h$ by $\delta_r$, where $\delta_r$ is the largest \fw of one of the light edge subtrees hanging off of $h$.
+We continue with the other children of $u$ in the same fashion and then repeat this for every node on $h$.
+We also have to guarantee that the \fw of every light edge child is not larger than the \fw of its heavy edge child.
+To ensure this, we increase the \fw of the leaf of $h$ by $\delta_r$ and propagate this weight along~$h$, where $\delta_r$ is the largest \fw of one of the light edge subtrees hanging off of $h$.
+Note that this is done only once for the heavy path~$h$.
 By this we have obtained a balanced set of \fws for $T$.
-Fig.~\ref{fig:balance} illustrates the adjustments.